jspenc72/kaggle_titanic/README.md

 * Age : I tried multiple ways to make this work, I never saw an increase in accuracy.
 * Removing outliers : mostly looking for items over 3 STD's, maybe could have tried something more involved.
 * Rarity of prefix : percent with this prefix.

+#kaggle_titanic_nn.ipynb

+This approach starts mostly the same features and uses a homemade neural net as the classifier.
+The nn was built from the book 'Make your own Neural Net' (https://github.com/makeyourownneuralnetwork/makeyourownneuralnetwork) and I added CV, param grid and some helper functions.
+One of the params is the activation function itself but the scaler and internal code (backprop for instance) might need to change to handle activations other than expit.

+Current notebook as-is should produce and LB score of 79.45, not better than scikit-learn ensembling approach but it was a worthwhile exercise to learn the basics of neural nets.